Long Island Vehicular Assault Lawyer Aggressively Defending the Rights of the Accused in Nassau County

 Call Now to Schedule A Case Evaluation With Our Long Island Vehicular Assault Attorney

 There’s a lot on the line in a vehicular assault, vehicular manslaughter, or aggravated vehicular homicide case.
 Don’t face these charges alone—turn to experienced vehicular assault attorney Gianni Karmily for help as soon as possible.
 He will work tirelessly to help you reach the best possible outcome in your vehicular crime case.
-To schedule a case evaluation regarding your case, call 516-630-3405 or fill out the form on this website.
+To schedule a confidential case evaluation with the Law Firm of Gianni Karmily, PLLC, call our Great Neck office at (516) 630-3405 or our Hempstead office at (516) 614-4228.